 Friends of the Library has grown, as well, and is continually expanding its reach.
 Today, Friends of the Library funds several community projects, including literary and scholarship programs, and provide increased opportunities for citizen philanthropic participation to benefit the public library system.
 We outreach to all groups and encourage everyone across the county to make use of the libraries and the opportunities they offer for enrichment and enjoyment.

-Our mission is to strengthen, promote, support and advocate for the public library system in order to enrich the lives of our residents and meet the diverse needs of our communities.
+Our mission is to strengthen, promote, and champion our public library system, as it responds to the changing needs of our diverse communities.
 This mission complements the combined efforts of Montgomery County Public Libraries, the Library Board and the Library Advisory Committees, providing program support, matching funds and specific materials and equipment to augment public monies and maintain a quality public library system.